14islands/js-breakpoints/readme.md

 Not standard compliance.
 Using the content attribute to host data is not a standard way to use it.
 Using the html5 data attribute would be much nicer if it was possible to change that with CSS.

+### Why not use matchMedia?

+An other way to accomplish breakpoints in Javascript is to use the **matchMedia** method of the Windows object.
+The problem is it requires us to keep track of the breakpoints in two places,  both in the CSS and Javascript.

 ## Breakpoint Model Object